LTN-Akagi/Kaga/README.md

 | [Reflections](https://github.com/ronmamo/reflections) | [Do What The F\*ck You Want To Public License](https://github.com/ronmamo/reflections/blob/master/COPYING.txt) |

 ---
+ - Only Go here If you want to use Avaire and NOT Kaga

 <p align="center">
   <a href="https://discord.gg/gt2FWER"><img src="https://discordapp.com/api/guilds/284083636368834561/widget.png?style=banner2" alt="Discord server"></a>